minidogg/Bopl-Networker/replay.md

-## information about replay files
+# information about replay files

+## Header

-Header is 105, or 0x69, bytes long.
+the header is a fixed 105, or 0x69, bytes long.